 - The students of grade ten can take this test during the second half and also take retest if they are unsuccessful.

 - For the students of grade eleven, the test is available twice.

-- In the twelfth grade, the CAHSEE can be taken from two to five times.
+- In the twelfth grade, a student can appear for the test two to five times.

-In order to become successful in CAHSEE test, the applicants should have thorough knowledge about seven important features or aspects of this test:
+In order to become successful in the test, the applicants should have thorough knowledge about seven important features or aspects:

 - The CASHEE test intends to measure the grade level expertise or knowledge of the students who are eligible for obtaining high school diploma.
-Additionally, the objective of the test is also to improve the performances of the students in Reading, Writing and Mathematics before achieving the scores required in the CAHSEE for acquiring the high school diploma.
+Additionally, the objective of the test is also to improve the performances of the students in Reading, Writing and Mathematics before achieving the scores required to procure a high school diploma.

 - There are two major sections of the test which are English Language Arts or ELA and Mathematics.

-- There are multiple-choice questions to be answered by the students for the CAHSEE.
+- There are multiple-choice questions to be answered by the students in the test.

 - As far as the scores of this test are concerned, the candidates must answer 60 and 55 percent of the questions correctly in ELA and Mathematics respectively or obtain a scaled score of 350 in both the subjects.